 BIG JAKE—-in 1909 Texas, a group of especially brutal outlaws kidnap a child from wealthy ranchers, demanding $1,000,000 ransom.
 Trouble is, the kid is the grandson of ‘Big Jake McCandles’, growled by John Wayne in a nicely mounted production that tries to be part Wild Bunch, part Butch Cassidy and part traditional Wayne saga, to mixed results.

-After a neat title sequence and a vivid kickoff, this 1971 Wayne bruiser alternates jarringly between passages of sentiment, slapstick and slaughter, that odd formula that earlier Duke classics handled so adeptly.
+After a neat title sequence and a vivid kickoff, this 1971 Wayne bruiser alternates jarringly between passages of sentiment, horseplay and gunfire, that odd formula that earlier Duke classics handled so adeptly.

 Much of the blame must go to director George Sherman, who had hacked out over 100 forgettable pictures prior to this.
 Ailing at the time, he seemed to have often done things in one take, as so much of it is so sloppy.
 Wayne took over much of the bossing chore to try and patch up Sherman’s flaccid efforts.
 Still, continuity errors abound and even Warner’s dependable sound effects are mismatched from one shot to the next.
 Wayne regulars Chuck Roberson and Hank Worden were never any threat to Spencer Tracy, but their line readings here honk like an ahooga horn.